 The Suffix Factor

 The suffix indicates that the name belongs to a particular top-level domain (TLD). .com, .edu, .game, .green, .hiphop, .net, and.org are a few of the TLDs available for general purchase.
-The most popular is .com, which is designed to denote commercial sites but has come to embrace practically anything.
+The most popular is .com, which is designed to denote commercial sites but has embraced practically anything.

 Depending on the domain name and suffix, you might expect to spend anywhere from $1 to thousands of dollars every year.
-Suppose you’re looking for a popular suffix and a widely desirable domain.
+On the other hand, suppose you’re looking for a popular suffix and a widely desirable domain.
 In that case, you may need to open your wallet wide because it’s likely that someone else has already registered it.

 For example, Carinsurance.com was sold for approximately $50 million.
 As stated before, there is a growing business of intruders that want to profit by flipping domains.
 Some of them request that you make an offer, implying that anything less than $500 will be rejected.